Skip to content

 Invasion of Privacy: Is any use of electronic devices (cell phones, cameras, camcorders, etc.) to create images, videos, or audio recordings of persons without their knowledge or consent when and where they have a reasonable expectation of privacy.

-Littering: Trash and other items discarded on the grounds and buildings is prohibited.
+Littering: Discarding of trash and other items on campus grounds or in buildings is prohibited.
 The efforts to promote campus beauty and cleanliness need the support of all members of the campus community.

 Malicious Treatment and/or Hazing: Refers to an act or threat, physical or psychological, that subjects a student or others to physical pain or discomfort, indignity, or humiliation at any time.
 Such acts are unacceptable behavior, regardless of the consent or cooperation of the recipient.
 Such behavior includes but is not limited to: